Festivals of Cebu: Dagitab

 The Dagitab Festival is Naga's Christmas Festival.
 It is in honor of St. Francis of Assisi.
 The name of the festival means "electric light" which is what Naga is known for, particularly during the Holidays.
 During December, Naga's streets, parks, and buildings are lit with all sorts of bright lights of different colors to mark the Holiday Season.
 But these bright lights come at a cost, power outages.
-To resolve this problem, Gov. Gwen Garcia, together with the province of Cebu, set up another electric company to supply electricity in the town.
+To resolve this problem, the Provincial Government of Cebu set up another electric company to supply electricity in the town.
 The onset of electric advancements and greater connection initiated the start of the industrialization of Naga.
 The industrial movement is also one of the focuses of the festival.
 Dancers in the Dagitab Festival wear and incorporate LED lights/lamps in their lively performances to bring the Holiday Spirit to everyone and to celebrate the advancement of the city.
 This festival has gained Naga the titles of being the "Christmas Capital of Cebu" and the "Industrial Hub of the South".
 Despite being in honor of St. Francis, whose feast day is on October 4, the festival is celebrated on December 23 which is two days before Christmas Day.
-The festival is this year's Pasigarbo sa Sugbo champion.
+The festival was the champion of the Pasigarbo sa Sugbo 2024.

 Halad Inasal

 Halad Inasal Festival dancers performing their street dance in 2019.

-The Halad Inasal Festival is Talisay's food festival.
+The Halad Inasal Festival is Talisay City's food festival.
 It is in honor of St. Teresa of Avila.
 The name of the festival is taken from the Cebuano words Halad, which means offering, and Inasal, which refers to the local term for Lechon or Philippine Roasted Pig.
 Cebu is well known for producing Lechon Inasal and has two towns that are dedicated "Lechon Towns" with one being Talisay (the other being Carcar).
 The festival was formerly called simply the "Inasal Festival", but was renamed as "Halad Inasal Festival" to highlight the religiosity of the festival.
 In the Halad Inasal Festival, dancers and participants parade freshly roasted and crunchy Inasal in the streets of Talisay while they perform their dance offerings and bring them even while they perform their ritual showdown.
 It is celebrated around, but never directly on October 15, the feast of St. Teresa, so as not to interfere with the religious activities of the town feast.

 Bonga

 The Bonga Festival is the Harvest Festival of Sibonga.
 It is in honor of the town's two patron saints, St. Philomena and Our Lady of the Pillar.
 The name of the festival is the Cebuano word for "fruit".
 It is a festival of thanksgiving for the bountiful fruit harvest during the harvest season of the town.
-It is celebrated on October 12, in line with the feast of the original patroness of the town, the Blessed Virgin.
+It is celebrated on August 9th, in line with the feast of the second patroness of the town, St. Philomena.
 The festival has given the town its very own title as the "Fruit Basket of Cebu".